HALL OF FAME EXHIBITION

 - There is no age limit nor qualifying period for a nomination

-The Heroes Centre includes a dedicated exhibition space that tells the story of many of our Helensburgh Hall of Fame Inductees, with displays featuring storyboard and original memorabilia associated with the person’s life.
+The original Heroes Centre included a dedicated exhibition space that told the story of many of our Helensburgh Hall of Fame Inductees, with displays featuring storyboard and original memorabilia associated with the person’s life.

-Within the Heroes Centre Exhibition you will find:
+Within the Heroes Centre Exhibition you would have found: